Release management with JIRA and Confluence

 Our team uses names in the format “x.x.x.x”, where the last number is reserved for various kinds of “hotfixes”.
 Sure, it can be customized to add any text data.

-Assigning tasks to versions
+2. Assigning the tasks to versions

 We use Kanban board with various statuses columns to move the ticket throughout its lifecycle.